DarkGrayMatter/sec/README.md

 The Palantir's library is excellent to use, but lacks an eloquent command line tool to work with encrypted configurations.
 SEC attempt to fill this gap by providing, in addition a core encrypting command line tool, also the following capabilities:

-- Ability to decrypt not only a single value, but also a complete configuration document.
 - Ability to encrypt values within a configuration document based on ant style property path selections.
 - Optionally convert an encrypted/decrypted configuration document to JSON, and Java Properties.
 -  Generate secure random binary values with, or without seed values.